SFU-HiAccel/AutoNTT/README.md

 **Automatic Architecture Design and Exploration for Number Theoretic Transform Acceleration on FPGAs**

 AutoNTT is a design automation framework for generating and exploring efficient FPGA architectures for the Number Theoretic Transform (NTT).
-It enables automatic design space exploration, code generation using HLS, and integration with FPGA toolchains.
+It enables automatic design space exploration (DSE), code generation using HLS, and integration with FPGA toolchains.
 [Paper](https://ieeexplore.ieee.org/document/11008967)

 <div align="center">
   <img src="DSE_flowchart.png" alt="Diagram" width="400"/>